Back to blog

 This data helps tech vendors position their products effectively and tailor outreach based on a company's existing technology stack.

-• Website visits and page views
+• Website visits and page views, social media interactions

 • Content downloads